chesterxgchen/painting-scala-js/README.md

-A DEAD SIMPLE PAGE BUILD USING SCALA.JS
+A SIMPLE PAGE USING SCALA.JS

-The main purpose of the code to see if I can build a static page with Scala.js DOM API
+The main purpose of the code to see if I can build a static page with Scala.js DOM API.
+This is dead simple page directly translated from the corresponding HTML page.

+The key differences are

+* I can directly use Scala JS DOM API and JQuery with out using Javascript directly.
+* The codes are type-safe
+* The scala constants can be directly in the function that's usually used in the javascripts.
+* The code will be using Scala-Js-Workbench to do auto-compile the code via SBT.
+*